139156

 Asia is at the centre of major global transformations.
 Within the Asia Programme, we monitor and analyse political developments in the region and how they affect the world – including Europe and Sweden.

-Our work has three geographical focus areas: Northeast Asia, South Asia, and Southeast Asia.
+Our work has four geographical focus areas: Northeast Asia, South Asia, Southeast Asia and the Indo-Pacific region.
 The programme also examines how China's rise affects Asia, while in-depth China-related analysis is primarily conducted within UI's National China Centre.

 Our expertise is grounded in research and analysis, with a strong emphasis on thorough and multidisciplinary area knowledge.
 The programme and its staff are part of extensive networks, and we prioritize building collaborations with regional partners – something that enhances our knowledge acquisition.
 We publish our findings in our own and others’ publications.
 The programme also offers dialogue and meeting formats tailored to sharing knowledge effectively with diverse target audiences.